Caṇḍeśvara Ṭhakkura

-Caṇḍeśvara Thakkura was a Maithili-language political theorist and general during the 14th century.
+Caṇḍeśvara Thakkura (died 1315) was a Maithili-language political theorist and general during the 14th century.
 He served as minister for peace and war and chief judge in the court of Harisimhadeva who was the last King of the Karnat dynasty of Mithila.
 This dynasty ruled parts of modern-day Mithilanchal and Southern Nepal.
 His family had their origins in the village of Bisfi in modern-day Madhubani district.

 Family

 Chandeshvar was born in a family of Maithil Brahmins who were also learned scholars who worked in the Karnat court.
 He was the cousin of Jayadatta who was the grandfather of Vidyapati who worked in the court of the Oiniwar dynasty a century after Candesvara's time.
 Candesvara was also the grandson of another scholar, Devāditya Ṭhakkura who was described as a "minister for War and Peace" in the court of the Karnat dynasty.

 Candesvara most likely became a minister for peace and war for Harisimhadeva in 1310 C.E.